-rosy a picture.
+N EVERTHELESS, IT is important not to paint too rosy a picture.
 Negative feelings about the public schools have definitely been increasing.
 The Gallup series shows a decline in the public's rating of their local public schools virtually every year since 1974.
 The percentages giving the public schools in their community a grade of "A" or "B" declined from 48 percent in 1974 to 31 percent in 1983.
 The last figure is still higher than the 20 percent who rated their local schools "D" or "F" in 1983.
 But the 1983 results are nowhere near the 4-to-1 positive-to-negative ratio that prevailed in 1974.

 If, as noted above, public school parents tend to be more satisfied with the public schools, then one reason for the declining ratings can be readily suggested: The proportion of Americans with children in the public schools has declined.
 In 1969, 44 percent of the American public had children in the public schools.
 By 1983, this figure had dropped to 27 percent.
 Most of the change is accounted for by the increasing share of the American public with no school-age children at all.
-Thus, an argument might be made that "consumers" of public education are still relatively satisfied but that the proportion of consumers has dropped to just over one in four, mostly because of demographic changes.
+Thus, an argument might be made that "consumers" of 'Two specific aspects of school performance seemed to bring down the overall grade: basic skills and discipline.'

+public education are still relatively satisfied but that the proportion of consumers has dropped to just over one in four, mostly because of demographic changes.
 The facts, however, do not sustain this argument.
 The percentage of public school parents who gave their schools high grades dropped by no less than 22 points between 1974 and 1983.